dair-ai/Prompt-Engineering-Guide/guides/prompts-basic-usage.md

 Antibiotics are medications used to treat bacterial infections by either killing the bacteria or stopping them from reproducing, but they are not effective against viruses and overuse can lead to antibiotic resistance.
 ```

 Without paying too much attention to the accuracy of the output above, which is something we will touch on in a later guide, the model tried to summarize the paragraph in one sentence.
 You can get clever with the instructions but we will leave that for a later chapter.
-Feel free to pause here an experiment to see if you get better results.
+Feel free to pause here and experiment to see if you get better results.

 ---
 ## Information Extraction